lwouendji-beep/portfolio-risk-framework/README.md

 ## README

-Portfolio Risk Framework Simulation - Var and Stress Testing
+Portfolio Risk Framework: VaR, Expected Shortfall, and Stress Testing in R
 ============================
 Laetitia Wouendji
 April 2026

 ## Overview
-*This project develops a portfolio risk framework in R to quantify downside risk and support allocation decisions.
-The model applies Value at Risk (VaR), Conditional VaR (CVaR), and stress testing to a multi-asset portfolio.*
+*This project develops an R-based portfolio risk framework to assess downside exposure and support allocation decisions.
+The analysis applies historical and parametric VaR, Expected Shortfall, correlation analysis, and scenario-based stress testing to a four-asset portfolio.*

 ## Portfolio Composition

-Assets were selected to offer a broad risk exposure and were assumed to have equall weight within the portfolio:
+Assets were selected to offer a broad risk exposure and were assumed to have equal weight within the portfolio:

 1. TotalEnergies (Energy exposure)
 2. Euro Stoxx ETF (Equity market)